Competition 2026

 Video recording uploaded on a private channel (i.e. youtube, vimeo, etc.), indicating on the application form the link, with place and date of the recording.

-The recording must be integral (not edited or cut within the pieces.
-Cuts are possible only between pieces or between movements) and not be more than one year old.
-The repertoire must be original.
+- The recording must be integral (not edited or cut in the pieces.
+Cuts are possible only between pieces or between movements) and not older than one year.

 b) Programme for the second round (semi-final)